Get the support your nonprofit needs

 After you click 'Submit' on our nonprofit project application, our Product Leads manually screen your proposal to ensure that your project utilizes technologies our community is familiar with (namely, the options listed on our application) and that there are no budgetary, legal, or ethical concerns with your proposal.
 Nonprofits that pass this initial review are accepted into our program.

-The project scoping phase begins in the first 4 out of 16 weeks.
+The project scoping phase takes place during the first month of our engagement.
 During this time, your project team will work with you to mutually decide on a tangible technical deliverable to be completed by the end of the program.
 There is a possibility the deliverable may not be exactly what you described in your proposal, whether it's because the team identifies a more optimal solution, or because the team determines only a phase of the larger product can be feasibly completed in the given time frame.
-Once a mutual agreement is met, new Product Requirements Documents and Statements of Work are signed by all participants before the project development phase begins.
+Once a mutual agreement is met, a Product Requirements Document is created before the project development phase begins.

 What if I need both design and engineering work done?